 Launceston and Railway Cottage offer a unique self-catering experience with owners that go the extra mile to make the cottage and your holiday memorable.

 Sitting-room with TV, DVD player and log-effect electric fire

-Kitchen with electric cooker, microwave and fridge/freezer
+Kitchen with electric cooker, microwave, fridge/freezer and dishwasher

 Cloakroom with WC and wash-basin